Breno-Paiva/Drive-There/README.md

 ![erd]

 ## Querying
-Query using ruby on rails to get all rental vehicles which are available on a given start and end date.
+SQL query using ruby on rails to get all rental vehicles which are available on a given start and end date.
 ```ruby
 # ruby
 @query = ActiveRecord::Base.connection.exec_query(<<-SQL)